theosotr/cynthia/README.md

-The sub-command `cynthia run` tests the given ORMs against certain AQL queries (provided by the user) based on a given database schema.
+The sub-command `cynthia run` tests the given ORMs against certain AQL queries (provided by the user) based on a given database schema, which is also provided by the user (not generated by `Cynthia`).

 #### Example